wanzhouliu/wanzhouliu.github.io/_pages/about.md

 I am intrigued by cutting-edge computer vision techniques, including multimodal large language models, 3D spatiotemporal perception, computational photography, and generative models.
 I pursue both theoretical and practical innovations, valuing simplicity, efficiency, and scalability in impactful research.

-Deeply inspired by the spirit of [Prof. Jeremy Howard](https://jeremy.fast.ai/), I have an ultimate dream to establish a nonprofit organization akin to [Fast.ai](https://en.wikipedia.org/wiki/Fast.ai).
+Deeply inspired by [Prof. Jeremy Howard](https://jeremy.fast.ai/), I have an ultimate dream to establish a nonprofit organization akin to [Fast.ai](https://en.wikipedia.org/wiki/Fast.ai), which actually launched my journey into machine learning.
 I believe this journey begins with a commitment to helping others and fostering collaboration.
 If you have any questions or ideas in mind, please feel free to reach out!

 Aside from research, I find great joy in literature and photography.
 You can find some of my photos tucked away in a quiet corner of this web. :)